austin-taylor/pixyll/_posts/2016-07-08-convert-xml-to-pandas-dataframe.md

 Our Goal
 ---
-Convert any XML file into a pandas dataframe.
+Convert XML file into a pandas dataframe.

 I found a lot of examples on the internet of how to convert XML into DataFrames, but each example was very tailored.
 Our version will take in any XML file and format the headers properly.